skip to content

 check out, checkout

-Use ‘check out’ for the verb form.
+Use ‘check out’ as a verb.
 Do not hyphenate.

 Examples: